25 Micro-Apps in One Nuxt Shell

 the routing challenge

-this is the part that took the most iteration. with a monolithic Nuxt app, routing is simple — you have a pages directory and Nuxt generates routes from the file structure. with 25 independent surfaces, each with their own internal routes, things get complicated fast.
+routing took the most iteration. with a monolithic Nuxt app, you have a pages directory and Nuxt generates routes from the file structure. with 25 independent surfaces, each with their own internal routes, things get complicated fast.

-the tricky part is cross-surface navigation. when a user clicks a link that goes from the messaging surface to a job posting, the shell has to intercept that navigation, unmount the current surface, and mount the new one. we handle this with a navigation guard:
+the tricky part is cross-surface navigation. when someone clicks a link that goes from the messaging surface to a job posting, the shell intercepts that navigation, unmounts the current surface, and mounts the new one. we handle this with a navigation guard:

 // shell/plugins/surfaceRouter.ts